Recycled Bottle Wall Shower beside hot-tub

 Water is heated from solar collection heat exchange panels on the roof.
 This system is backed up by an instantaneous, ‘on demand’ water heater to provide unlimited hot water.
 Rain water is “harvested” from the metal roof and stored in 3 large cisterns with a capacity of 1600 gal each, for a total of 4800 gallons.

 - towels & linens are dry on clothes-lines in the Arizona sun smelling so good and fresh

 - erosion control with berms and swales help to build better soil and landscaping on contour helps retain precious rain

 - grey water mulch beds are inoculated with mycelium to help grow humus soils

 Native Plant Landscaping

-Native, drought resistant plants next to the guest house attract butterflies and hummingbirds and are all deer and rabbit resistant.
-These plants are adapted to the area, require no special care, and no fertilizers or herbicides as they are indigenous to the high desert.
+- Native, drought resistant plants attract butterflies and hummingbirds and are all deer and rabbit resistant.
+Adapted to the high desert, they need no special care, no fertilizers or herbicides.

 “Graywater” from the baths and showers of the hosts residence goes to a worm composting system.

 Learn more about principles of energy efficient design, solar passive heating, water harvesting… with permaculture design tour